smallcloudai/refact-vscode/README.md

 # Refact

-*Refact: Open Source, Customizable AI Coding Assistant*
+*Refact is Open Source, Customizable AI Coding Assistant*

 Refact is an open-source AI coding assistant that boosts developer's productivity.
 It's suitable for both individual and enterprise use, supporting 25+ programming languages including Python, Javascript, Java, Rust, Typescript, PHP, Java, C++, C#, Go and more.

-Simplify your coding experience with Refact's functions:
+With RefactSimplify your coding experience with Refact functions:

 - **Code-completion:** helps you write code faster.
 It looks up and down from the cursor position in the current file, as well as other files in your project for context.
 After fine-tuning (available in Self-Hosting and Enterprise versions) a code completion model will provide you with more relevant suggestions: it can memorize your coding style, the right way to use your internal APIs, and the tech stack you use.
 - **AI Toolbox:** helps explain, refactor your code, write documentation, find bugs, you can ask in natural language to generate new code for you.
 The Toolbox is customizable, you can create your own commands.